mattermost/docs/source/administration/encryption.rst

 Encryption-in-transit
 -----------------------

-Mattermost supports TLS encryption using AES-256 with 2048-bit RSA on all data transmissions between Mattermost client applications and the Mattermost server across both LAN and internet.
+Mattermost supports TLS encryption including AES-256 with 2048-bit RSA on all data transmissions between Mattermost client applications and the Mattermost server.
 You may either set up TLS on the Mattermost Server or install a proxy such as NGINX and set up TLS on the proxy.
 Refer to our `configuration guide for more details <https://docs.mattermost.com/install/config-tls-mattermost.html>`_.

-Connections to Active Directory/LDAP can `optionally be secured with TLS or stunnel <https://docs.mattermost.com/administration/config-settings.html#id11>`_ in Enterprise Edition E10 and E20.
+Connections to Active Directory/LDAP can `optionally be secured with TLS or stunnel <https://docs.mattermost.com/administration/config-settings.html#id11>`_.

 Encryption-at-rest
 -----------------------